zesty-genius128/Certus_server/README.md

 In Claude Desktop, try asking:

-- "Check for insulin shortages"
+- "Check for insulin shortages in the FDA database"
 - "Get complete medication profile for metformin"
 - "Search for drug recalls involving acetaminophen"
-- "Analyze market trends for lisinopril"
+- "Analyze shortage trends for lisinopril"
-- "Find alternatives for drugs in shortage"
+- "Show me FDA label information for atorvastatin"

 ## Available Tools